Octaze0406/Recruitment-2/EMBEDDED.md

  2. PUSH BUTTON CONTROLLED TRAFIC LIGHT : https://www.tinkercad.com/things/8AihR7Yj9or

  PRACTICE PORJECTS:

   1.Fading of an led and to displaying its output on an oscillometer: https://www.tinkercad.com/things/4hLyOHPvs5O.

+  2. Rotating a Servo using a temerature sensor: https://www.tinkercad.com/things/0063zHm5H8m